Gym Workout Plan for Beginners (Step-by-Step Guide to Build Muscle & Strength)

 Dumbbells — Build Real-World Strength

-Cable Machines — Constant Tension for Maximum Muscle
+Cable Machines — Constant Tension for Muscle Growth

 Smooth resistance with adjustable angles

-This isn’t just a list of exercises — it’s a complete gym strategy built around:
+This isn’t just a list of exercises — it’s a complete beginner training strategy built around:

-Whether you’re using dumbbells for a full-body circuit, machines for chest and legs, or cables for arms and core — you’ll learn exactly how to train each muscle group for muscle gain, strength, and tone.
+Whether you’re using machines for chest and legs, dumbbells for full-body strength, or cables for arms and core, this guide teaches you how to train each muscle group effectively for muscle gain, strength, and tone.

 Chest Workout Guide